-I think it is true that one of hardest elements to mix and process are definitely the drums.
-Luckily, nowadays there are various tools that can help you to mix your drum sounds.
-A huge palette of different compressors, equalizers, special dynamic tools like transient shapers will definitely help you to achieve better sounding drums.
-Apart from that, in the next 5 tips, we will discuss other, equally important aspects which are inevitable when it comes to drum mixing.
+I think it is true that one of the hardest elements to mix and process are the drums.
+Luckily, nowadays various tools can help you to mix your drum sounds.
+A vast palette of different compressors, equalizers, special dynamic tools like transient shapers will help you to achieve better sounding drums.
+Apart from that, in the next five tips, we will discuss other, equally important aspects which are inevitable when it comes to drum mixing.

 1. Phase issues

 Phasing issues are especially tricky when it comes to live drum sounds.
 Many of us are often jumping right to the dynamic processing of the drums and leaving a fundamental thing like phase alignment aside.
 Bearing this in mind, one should first take care of that and start from the very beginning.
 It is crucial to pay attention to the positioning of the microphones and how they interact with each other.
 There are some handy software tools available for this task, so I encourage you to explore this subject.